Implementation and characterization of the dice lattice in the electron quantum simulator: Results

 \subsection{Tight-binding model}

-The dice lattice is a regular tesselation of the Euclidean plane with regular $\pi/3$ rhombi, resulting in a bipartite structure with hexagonal symmetry.
+The dice lattice is a regular tessellation of the Euclidean plane with regular $\pi/3$ rhombi, resulting in a bipartite structure with hexagonal symmetry.
 Each unit cell contains three sites; in the following, we name them a hub, indicated with the letter H, and two rims, indicated with R and R', respectively~\cite{vidal1998aharonov}.
 We present a sketch of the lattice in \textbf{Figure}~\ref{fig_1}(a).
 The following translational vectors characterize the unit cell:

 where $a$ is the distance between the lattice sites.
 In the following, we consider a rhombic unit cell for simplicity, while the Wigner-Seitz cell is hexagonal.
-We describe the dice lattice with a simple $s$-orbital tight-binding model, including next-neighbor and next-nearest-neighboring hopping terms, $t$ and $t'$, respectively.
+We describe the dice lattice with a simple $s$-orbital tight-binding model, including next-neighbor (solid lines in \textbf{Figure}~\ref{fig_1}(a)) and next-nearest-neighboring (dashed lines in \textbf{Figure}~\ref{fig_1}(a)) hopping terms, $t$ and $t'$, respectively.
 Neglecting the next-nearest-neighboring hopping terms $t'$, the hub sites are sixfold connected, while the rim sites are threefold connected.
+Thus, including $t'$ terms will destroy this property, and all the lattice sites will have the same connectivity.
+This is important since the flat band originates in unequal connectivity among the sites.

 The Bloch Hamiltonian that includes both hopping terms reads: